gurobipy.tuplelist#

 Returns a

-containing all member tuples that match the specified pattern.
+tuplelistcontaining all member tuples that match the specified pattern.
 The pattern requires one argument for each field in the member tuple.
 A scalar argument must match the corresponding field exactly.
 A list argument matches if any list member matches the corresponding field.
-A'*'
+A'*'argument matches any value in the corresponding field.- Parameters:

 pattern – Pattern to match for a member tuple.